-- using the 'Add Key Attributes' button in the note's text pane's title bar ('+' button to right of the title), and then using the Add Key Attributes pop-over to set the contents and order of the table; pre-v8.9.0 the button icon was a '+' sign.
+- using the 'Add Displayed Attributes' button in the note's text pane's title bar (button, to right of the title), and then using the Add Displayed Attributes pop-over the contents and order of the table; pre-v8.9.0 the button icon was a '+' sign.
 As well adding/removing existing attributes, new attributes names can be typed here and on dismissing the pop-up the user will be asked to confirm this is a new attribute and its data type (default:string)

-- setting the note's prototype's key attributes (if a prototype is used)
+- setting the note's prototype's Displayed Attributes (if a prototype is used)

 The vertical order of displayed (key) attributes can be altered via drag-drop of the attribute name label (left column cell), or altering the order of the list stored in $KeyAttributes.
-An item can be deleted from the key attribute display by dragging its label cell out of the table and dropping onto the $Text pane.
+An item can be deleted from the Displayed Attribute display by dragging its label cell out of the table and dropping onto the $Text pane.

 Items in bold are set locally for the note.
 Items in lighter colour are read-only (normally dynamically calculated values like $ChildCount; pre v6 these were in italics).
 All other rows in normal text use the default or inherited value.
 Users coming from older Tinderbox versions should note attribute value data is now fully Unicode.

-At the extreme the right of the panel each string, list or set attribute has a pop-up list of values, allowing quick setting of values already in use for that attribute (or suggested values, if defined).
+At the extreme the right of the panel each string, List or Set attribute has a pop-up list of values, allowing quick setting of values already in use for that attribute (or suggested values, if defined).

-When a user attribute is renamed, key attributes referring to the new attribute are updated to use the new attribute (and attribute values are transferred).
+When a user attribute is renamed, Displayed Attributes referring to the new attribute are updated to use the new attribute (and attribute vaues are transferred).

-Boolean-type key attributes are always shown as a tick-box; ticked equates to true, un-ticked to false.
+Boolean-type Displayed Attributes are always shown as a tick-box; ticked equates to true, un-ticked to false.

 Number-type data.
 Very large or small numbers can be entered/shown using exponential form, e.g.